Miller Finds Magic at Pebble Beach

-Mark O’Meara is revered for his five Crosby/AT&T Pro-Am victories in a span of 13 years (1985, 1989, 1990, 1992 & 1997) -- more than any other golfer in history.
+Mark O’Meara is revered for his five Crosby/AT&T Pro-Am victories in a span of 13 years (1985, 1989, 1990, 1992 and 1997)—more than any other golfer in history.
 If you add his 1980 California Amateur Championship victory, O’Meara notched six wins in 18 years.

-No one was surprised when Johnny Miller won the Bing Crosby Pro-Am in 1974—he was at the top of his game and in the prime of his career having narrowly lost the 1972 Crosby in a play-off with Jack Nicklaus and winning the 1973 U.S. Open at Oakmont with a final round 63—still the lowest score for 18 holes ever in a U.S. Open.
+No one was surprised when Johnny Miller won the Bing Crosby Pro-Am in 1974.
+He was at the top of his game and in the prime of his career, having narrowly lost the 1972 Crosby in a play-off with Jack Nicklaus and winning the 1973 U.S. Open at Oakmont with a final round 63—still the lowest score for 18 holes ever in a U.S. Open.

 After three rounds (68-72-67) he found himself in the final pairing, one stroke behind Dudley Hart, and one stroke ahead of Tom Watson.
 Miller anticipated a high-scoring, three-putting final round at Pebble Beach.
 Instead, he came away with a surprise, hard-fought victory over Tom Watson, who had a one-stroke lead with three holes to play.

 It marked a final, dramatic and magical title to cap off a spectacular career with 24 PGA TOUR victories—the last two coming at Pebble Beach Golf Links.